evanrobinson2/luna2-app/project-luna.md

 ) -> List[Dict[str, str]]:
     """
     Builds a GPT-style conversation array for `bot_localpart` in `room_id`.

     Steps:
-      1) Load the base system prompt from personalities (if missing, fallback).
+      1) Load system prompt from persona or config for localpart.
-      2) Append any 'luna_context_appendix' param (if set) to the system prompt.
+      2) If localpart == 'lunabot', optionally append 'luna_context_appendix'.
-      3) Retrieve up to N (default=20) messages from bot_messages_store for that bot + room.
+      3) Retrieve all messages from the DB for (bot_localpart, room_id).
+      4) Filtering rules:
+         - If bot_localpart == 'lunabot', skip nothing (include commands & system responses).
+         - Else skip lines that:
-         *We skip any that start with '!' (command messages).*
+           a) start with '!'  (commands)
-      4) Convert them to GPT roles: "assistant" if from the bot, "user" otherwise.
-      5) Return a list of dicts e.g.:
-         [
+           b) have context_cue == 'SYSTEM RESPONSE'
+      5) Sort ascending by timestamp.
+      6) Keep last N (default=20).
+      7) Build final conversation array:
-           {"role": "system", "content": "System instructions..."},
+         - The first item is {"role": "system", "content": system_prompt}.
-           {"role": "user", "content": "..."},
-           {"role": "assistant", "content": "..."}
+         - Then each item is either {"role": "assistant", "content": ...}
-         ]
+           or {"role": "user", "content": ...} depending on who sent it.
+      8) Return the array.
     """

     logger.info("[build_context] Called for bot_localpart=%r, room_id=%r", bot_localpart, room_id)

+    # 0) If user didn't pass a config, create an empty one
     if config is None:
         config = {}
-        logger.debug("[build_context] No config provided, using empty dict.")
+        logger.debug("[build_context] No config provided; using empty dict.")

     max_history = config.get("max_history", message_history_length)
     logger.debug("[build_context] Will fetch up to %d messages from store.", max_history)

-    # 1) Grab the base system prompt
+    # 1) Grab the base system prompt for this bot
     system_prompt = get_system_prompt_by_localpart(bot_localpart)
     if not system_prompt:
+        # Fallback if no persona or config found
         system_prompt = (
             "You are a helpful assistant. "
             "No personalized system prompt found for this bot, so please be friendly!"